 It doesn’t matter what you sell or how big your company is – every business needs to have an effective presence on the web.
-Your blog or website will often be the first place potential customers go when researching your product, so it’s vital that you present them with a clean and professional image.
+Your blog or business website will often be the first place potential customers go when researching your product, so it’s vital that you present them with a clean and professional image.
 Craft an attractive, easy-to-use website and it will help develop your brand while luring more sales; botch the design and watch your hits (and revenue) dwindle.

 Consider these points before designing a website for your business.